DusDus3428/CPP_CurrCalc/documentation/README.md

 						</li>
 					</ol>
 				</li>
-				<li>CurrCalc outputs a numbered list of currencies, extracted from the Euro currency detail and excluding the initial currency, and prompts the user to pick one for the target currency
+				<li>CurrCalc outputs a numbered list of currencies, extracted from the default currency details and excluding the initial currency, and prompts the user to pick one for the target currency
 					<ol type="i">
 						<li>The user types in the number of the desired target currency
 							<ol type="a">